I am a comparative medievalist and digital humanist.

 I am Associate Professor in the Department of English at the American University of Beirut in Beirut, Lebanon.
 In the 2016-17 university year I have a visiting position as Associate Professor of Digital Humanities at New York University Abu Dhabi in the United Arab Emirates.

-In medieval studies, my current research focuses on the mobility of texts between the Arabograph world of the southern and eastern Mediterranean and medieval Europe.
+In medieval studies, I have been interested for some time in placing medieval literature in a global context.
+My current research focuses on the mobility of texts between the Arabograph world of the southern and eastern Mediterranean and medieval Europe.
 I work in a number of medieval European and Mediterranean languages: middle English, old / middle French, Latin, old Spanish, medieval Italian and Arabic.
 I have published on questions of translation, compilation, rewriting and patronage in late medieval courts.

-In digital humanities more broadly, I am interested in what might be called location-based or site-specific inquiry working with geospatial data to model phenomena of human culture, all fields of what have become known as the spatial humanities.
-I have considerable experience with participatory mapping and this leads me to examine the social creation of data alongside more traditionally state-created data.
+In digital humanities more broadly, I am interested in what might be called location-based or site-specific inquiry working with geospatial data to model phenomena of human culture, in what has become known as the spatial humanities.
+I have experience with collective mapping and social creation of data.
 The digital map interface interests me as a site of data assemblage of cultural materials, both historical and contemporary.

-Mediterranean Studies; European Middle Ages; digital humanities; spatial humanities; comparative literature
+Mediterranean Studies; European Middle Ages; French studies; digital humanities; spatial humanities; comparative literature

 Header image: @DJWrisley, Vase, Conjunto Arqueológico Madinat Al-Zahra